-Answer: Type of variances are material variances, labour variance overhead variances,and sales variances.
+Types of variances are material variances, labor variance overhead variances, and sales variances.

 12. What is the meaning of favorable variances?

-Answer: Favorable variances is that variances which affect profit in a favorable manner which may be due to a reduction in cost or increase In sales while adverse variance is that variance which effects profits adversely.
+Favorable variances are that variances which affect profit in a favorable manner which may be due to a reduction in cost or an increase In sales while adverse variance is that variances that effects profits adversely.

 13. Explain controllable and uncontrollable variances?

-Answer: When variance can be controlled by a person in a specified period is controllable variances if the variances cannot be controlled by the organization than it is called uncontrollable variances.
+When variance can be controlled by a person in a specified period is controllable variance if the variances cannot be controlled by the organization then it is called uncontrollable variances.

 14. What may be the reason for material usage variances?

-Answer: It may be due to using of substandard quality of material, labor inefficiency, theft of material by worker etc.
+It may be due to using of substandard quality material, labor inefficiency, theft of material by workers, etc.

 15. Explain material yield variance?

-16. What are the reasons for labour Efficiency variance?
+16. What are the reasons for labor Efficiency variance?

 - lack of inspection use of the new plant.